Robert Elms: Personal life

 In the 1980s, Elms squatted with singer Sade Adu in Tottenham.

-He is married to Christina Wilson and has three children: Alice, Alfie and Maude.
+He is married to Christina Wilson and has three children.
 The family lived in Camden, an area of London he promotes and where he has renovated a Georgian house.
 Elms is a Queens Park Rangers F.C. fan.

 In 2021, Elms and his wife moved from their home in Camden to a flat at the Barbican Estate, Central London.